 Accept that "perfection" doesn't exist

 The terms "van life" and "digital nomad" are probably familiar to you.
-Young, bronzed, good looking couples living "their best life" and touring the world in a camper van.
+They hint at young, bronzed, good looking couples living "their best life" and touring the world in a camper van.
 Seemingly successful entrepreneurs "smashing it" and "hustling" to fly to exotic cities around the world.
-Healthy, toned women adopting impressive yoga poses on a beautiful beach somewhere.
-A stunning blogger striking a pose in the latest styles.
+Healthy, toned women adopting impressive yoga moves on a beautiful beach somewhere — a stunning blogger striking a pose in the latest styles.

 When did we start to want more?
 Was it when the Internet came along and exposed us to everything?
 Did Facebook play a big part when it felt like everyone was having such a great time, all the time?
 Has Instagram only made things worse?
-Are all these podcasts about business and four-hour work weeks making us feel inadequate?
+Are all these podcasts about business and four-hour workweeks making us feel inadequate?
 Have the subliminal messages in advertising been encouraging us to be entrepreneurs, city dwellers, world explorers, always pushing on?
-Is that capitalism's sole purpose – to encourage us to constantly consume?
+Is that capitalism's sole purpose – to encourage us to consume continually?

 Stop buying "stuff" you don't need and get your money in order

 When I quit alcohol in January, I turned to clothes shopping to get my dopamine fix.
-Browsing websites on cold, winter evenings and adding things to my cart made me (temporarily) happy.
-Until I received my credit card bill and realised that all this stuff was just causing stress.
+Browsing websites on cold, winter evenings and adding things to my cart made me (temporarily) happy until I received my credit card bill and realised that all this stuff was causing stress.

-And whilst I'm on the subject of "stuff" – when was the last time you had a good spring clean?
+And while I'm on the subject of "stuff" – when was the last time you had a good spring clean?
 I've had four since Christmas.
-It's so liberating.
-Selling things on eBay, donating stuff to charity shops or giving clothes to my incredibly lean and gorgeous trendy mother.
+It's so liberating – selling things on eBay, donating stuff to charity shops or giving clothes to my incredibly lean and gorgeous trendy mother.